Skip to content

 Once started, the Pipelines Controller is available at http://localhost:8090 and the Spark Thrift server is at http://localhost:10001.

-The first time you run the Pipelines Controller, you must manually start a Full Pipeline run.
+The first time you run the Pipelines Controller, you are required to start a Full Pipeline run.
 In a browser go to http://localhost:8090 and click the Run Full button.

 If the Incremental Pipeline does not work, or you see errors like: